anseljh/opendatahandbook/source/what-is-open-data/index.rst

-interoperability is absolutely key to realizing the main practical benefits of “openness”: the dramatically enhanced ability to combine different datasets together and thereby to develop more and better products and services (these benefits are discussed in more detail in the section on ‘why’ open data).
+interoperability is absolutely key to realizing the main practical benefits of “openness”: the dramatically enhanced ability to combine different datasets together and thereby to develop more and better products and services.
+(These benefits are discussed in more detail in the section on ‘why’ open data.)

 Providing a clear definition of openness ensures that when you get two open datasets from two different sources, you will be able to combine